-Klaviyo and Mailchimp are the two most commonly compared email marketing platforms — and for good reason.
+Klaviyo and Mailchimp are the two most commonly compared email marketing platforms, and for good reason.
 Both are capable, both are widely used, and both handle the basics well.
 But they’re built for different things, and choosing the wrong one costs you either money or performance depending on which direction you get it wrong.

 This guide breaks down the real differences between Klaviyo vs Mailchimp in 2026: pricing, automation depth, Shopify integration, deliverability, and the specific situations where each one wins.
 If you’re deciding between them for the first time, or reconsidering a platform you’re already on, this is the comparison that gives you a straight answer.

+Klaviyo at $20 per month for 250-500 profiles and Mailchimp Standard at $20 per month for 500 contacts price identically at entry in 2026, but the curves diverge sharply — at 5,000 profiles, Klaviyo costs about $100/mo (per-profile billing including unsubscribed since Feb 2025) while Mailchimp costs about $75/mo, a 33% premium for Klaviyo’s deeper ecommerce automation.
 Klaviyo wins for e-commerce brands on Shopify or WooCommerce — deep purchase-based segmentation and revenue attribution justify the premium cost.
 Mailchimp wins for non-e-commerce businesses, newsletters, and service companies where simplicity matters more than automation depth.
 If email is a real revenue channel, Klaviyo.
 If not, Mailchimp.

 Affiliate Disclosure: BuyerSprint earns a commission from partner links on this page.
 We only recommend tools we’ve genuinely tested — at no additional cost to you.
 View our disclosure policy.